grqz/yt-dlp-getpot-jsi/README.md

+> [!IMPORTANT]
+> This repository was archived and stopped working as of October 2025 (see <https://github.com/grqz/yt-dlp-getpot-jsi/issues/8>).
+You are welcome to fork and maintain the project if you wish.
+For any questions regarding the project, please open an issue [here](<https://github.com/grqz/grqz/issues/new>).

 A yt-dlp plugin that attempts to generate POT with the phantomjs Javascript Interpreter.

 The javascript part is basically a backport of [LuanRT/BgUtils](https://github.com/LuanRT/BgUtils).
 The [_Research_](https://github.com/LuanRT/BgUtils?tab=readme-ov-file#research) section of its README helped a lot when developing this plugin.